A week of cycling to explore Taiwan's roads and discover breathtaking landscapes! + How to visit the Taroko Gorges independently

 The whole east coast is much more natural and preserved!
 Besides, just look at a map and compare the road networks on each side of the island to see where you will be most in nature. ;)

-If you are wondering whether Taiwan requires to book an organized tour, well the answer is clearly NO!
+If you are wondering whether Taiwan is better visited through an agency, well the answer is no!
 There are several travel agencies offering package tour, but on our end we decided to organize everything by ourselves and this all was perfectly fine.
+It's quite easy to get by public transport, to rent a bike and so on.

 Taiwan: Money and Travel Budget